ravirajknp/ravirajknp/README.md

-# �� Welcome to Ravi Kumar GitHub!
+# Welcome to Ravi Kumar GitHub!

 I'm a Frontend Engineer with a passion for building engaging products.
 I'm here to share my journey and collaborate on exciting projects!

-## �� About Me
+## About Me

-- �� Current Role: Frontend development at [Skuad](https://www.skuad.io/), enhancing our platform that simplifies global hiring and payroll in 160+ countries with intuitive and compliant user interfaces.
+- 👦🏻 Current Role: Frontend development at [Skuad](https://www.skuad.io/), enhancing our platform that simplifies global hiring and payroll in 160+ countries with intuitive and compliant user interfaces.
-- �� Tech Expertise: I bring life to designs using HTML, CSS, JavaScript, TypeScript, ReactJS, Next.js, and more.
+- 💼 Tech Expertise: I bring life to designs using HTML, CSS, JavaScript, TypeScript, ReactJS, Next.js, and more.

-- ��‍�� Leadership: Experienced in leading dynamic teams towards success.
-- �� Product Mindset: Passionate about conceptualizing and creating impactful products.<!-- - �� Public Speaking: Love sharing knowledge through tech talks.
+- 💻 Product Mindset: Passionate about conceptualizing and creating impactful products.<!-- - �� Public Speaking: Love sharing knowledge through tech talks.
 Check out my [latest talk](Link to Tech Talk). -->
-- �� Learning: Currently exploring scalability and optimization techniques and micro forntend, along with designing robust systems capable code.<!-- - ��‍�� Mentorship: Love to guide and mentor.
-Connect with me on [Topmate](Your Topmate Profile Link). -->
+- 🙇🏻‍♂️ Learning: Currently exploring scalability and optimization techniques and micro forntend, along with designing robust systems capable code.
-- �� Feel free to reach me at <raj.ravi.me@gmail.com>.
+- 📧 Feel free to reach me at <raj.ravi.me@gmail.com>.

-## ��️ Skills
+## 💻 Skills

 ### Frontend Development